turingschool/backend-curriculum-site/module1/lessons/inheritance.md

 ### Overview

 When called inside a method, the keyword `super` calls the method from the superclass with the same name.
 For instance if you call super in the `initialize` method, it will call the superclass's `initialize` method.

+`super` is kind of a confusing word for this behavior.
+It might help to think of it as "call parent's method".

 Let's say we want every `Employee` to have a name and an id.
 First, we need to update our `Employee` superclass to take name and id on instantiation: